adamwan-nexplore/guidebook-nxp-hk/how-we-develop/scripting.md

    ## Where,
    ## `--amend` is a FLAG
-   ## `-m` is an option, which uses only IF typing a command, NOT scriptings
+   ## `-m` is an option, which uses only IF typing a command, NOT scripts
    ```

 2. Prefer `${}`